 - Studying the neocortical and limbic systems in Diffuse Lewy Body Disease (DLBD) at the single cell level

-- Molecular signatures underlying neurofibrillary tangle susceptibility in Alzheimer’s disease In review 2019
+Molecular signatures underlying neurofibrillary tangle susceptibility in Alzheimer's disease.

 Nav1.1-Overexpressing Interneuron Transplants Restore Brain Rhythms and Cognition in a Mouse Model of Alzheimer's Disease.